jtslear/get_rtp_stats/README.md

 # Usage:
 ```
 get_rtp_stats [options]
-    -d, --device x y z               Input list of devices seperated by a comma
+    -d, --device x y z               Input list of devices seperated by a comma, this can be "unlimited"
+    -g, --graphite String            Input hostname of the graphite server
     -C, --community String           Specify snmp community
-    -V, --verbose                    Run verbosely (debugging only)
+    -v, --verbose                    Run verbosely (debugging only, will not send data to graphite when run verbosely)
-    -v, --version                    Prints Version of this script.
+    -V, --version                    Prints Version of this script.
     -h, --help                       Show help message
 ```